| Contents: So Ya Wanna Be a (gold) Farmer? Earning gold in the World of Warcraft isn’t that big a deal. It’s pretty easy

 in that grinding is primarily for XP and farming is primarily for loot,

+but the terms are often interchangable.
 For example, if you're level 63 and you're hacking away at the Basilisks in Terokkar

 Forest, then you're grinding, since you're getting XP.
 If you 80 then you're farming, since